jpcre2/jpcre2/doxy/doxydoc.md

 ### Check if regex compiled successfully {#check-regex}

-You can check if the regex was compiled successfully or not, but **it's not required at all**.
-Any error will be handled automatically and you will always get the right answer, e.g a match against a non-compiled regex will give you 0 match and for replace you will be returned the exact subject string that you passed.
+You can check if the regex was compiled successfully or not, but it's not necessary.
+A match against a non-compiled regex will give you 0 match and for replace you will be returned the exact same subject string that you passed.

 ```cpp
 if(!re) std::cout<<"Failed";